-One of the things I love the most about our cuisine is the fact that we have a large number of fruits available year-round.
-And we have figured out how to make juices from nearly all of them.
+One of the things I love the most about living in a tropical climate is that we have many Dominican fruits available year-round.
+And we have figured out how to make delectable fruit juices from nearly all of them.

 About our recipe

-There's very little variation in the way most Dominicans prepare this juice, so it's not likely that you'll find very different versions, but if you know of any, I'd love to hear it.
+There's minimal variation in the way most Dominicans prepare this juice, so it's not likely that you'll find very different versions, but if you know of any, I'd love to hear it.

-Check our other Dominican juice recipes that we also recommend you try.
+Check the other Dominican juice recipes that we also recommend you try.

 - Carlos Esteban Deive, Diccionario de Dominicanismos.
 2nd edition.
 Sto.
 Dgo: Ed.
 Lib.
 La Trinitaria, 2002.